 Packing Supplies for Your Shipment to Australia

-I know this isn’t going to be a considerable expense when estimating your cost to move to Sydney, but boxes, bubble wrap, packing tape, sharpies, and labels will add up.
+I know this isn't going to be a considerable expense when estimating your cost to move to Australia, but boxes, bubble wrap, packing tape, sharpies, and labels will add up.

 I have an Amazon storefront where I have selected, not just packing supplies, but all things related to moving to Australia.
 I know it's a weird thing to do to, order a box from Amazon of boxes, but if it makes your life easier to have all your packing supplies show up on your doorstep, then by all means, make your life easier.